eunomia-bpf/bpf-developer-tutorial/src/22-android/README_en.md

-# Using eBPF Programs on Android
+# eBPF Tutorial by Example: Using eBPF Programs on Android

 > This article mainly documents the author's exploration process, results, and issues encountered while testing the level of support for CO-RE technology based on the libbpf library on high version Android kernels in the Android Studio Emulator.
 > The test was conducted by building a Debian environment in the Android Shell environment and attempting to build the eunomia-bpf toolchain and run its test cases based on this.